TheArqsz/JSRecon-Buddy/README.md

 - Disable tab title notifications - by default, the extension adds a `[JSRB (x)]` prefix to the page title when findings are discovered.
 Check this box to turn off this feature for a cleaner look.

+- Disable passive background scanning - prevents the extension from automatically scanning pages on load.
+This does not affect the on-demand "Analyze Full Page" scan.

+- Enable NPM Dependency Scanning - an opt-in feature for the on-demand scan.
+When enabled, the scanner will check for private NPM packages that could be vulnerable to dependency confusion.
+    > **WARNING**: This makes requests to a public NPM registry.

 - Exclude Domains/Paths - this feature allows you to prevent the extension from scanning specific websites.
 You can add one entry per line:

     - Simple Match - entering `example.com` will prevent scans on any URL containing that string.
     - Regular Expression - for more complex rules, you can use regular expressions by enclosing the pattern in slashes, like `/google\.com\/maps/`.

+- Exclude Secret Rules - a searchable list that allows you to disable specific secret-finding rules.
+This is useful for reducing noise from patterns that are not relevant to your current target.

 When a page is excluded from scanning, the extension icon will remain unchanged, and no analysis will be performed, as shown below for `example.com`.